peteseta/math-ia/main.typ

   and intercept were $m = 0.0006$ and $b = 0.0001$.
 - The following is a sampling of the algorithm's progression:

+- Gradient descent has limitations, especially in cases of non-convex loss functions or when the data has multiple local minima.

 == Variants
-- A variant of gradient descent exists called stochastic gradient descent, which is used when the dataset is too large to be processed in one iteration with sufficient speed.
-- In stochastic gradient descent, a randomly selected subset of the data at every step is used to calculate the new paramenets, rather than the full dataset.
-- This reduces the computation time needed to caluclate the derivatives of the loss function, as fewer datapoints are used in the summation of the loss function.
+A variant of gradient descent exists called stochastic gradient descent, which is used when the dataset is too large to be processed in one iteration with sufficient speed.
+In stochastic gradient descent, a randomly selected subset of the data at every step is used to calculate the new parameters, rather than the full dataset.
+This reduces the computation time needed to calculate the derivatives of the loss function, as fewer data points are used in the summation of the loss function.
+However, the scale of our problem is feasible for the full gradient descent algorithm.

-== Limitations
-- Gradient descent has limitations, especially in cases of non-convex loss functions or when the data has multiple local minima.

 = Simulated annealing (SA)
-- Simulated annealing is a probabilistic technique for approximating the global optimum of a complex function.
-It is particularly useful in situations where the function may have several local minima, making traditional gradient-based methods less effective.
-- In the context of optimization, SA uses the concept of 'temperature' to control the search process.
+Simulated annealing is a probabilistic technique that uses the concept of 'temperature' to control the search process.
 At high temperatures, the algorithm is more likely to accept changes that increase the function value (or 'energy'), allowing it to explore a wide range of solutions.
 As the temperature decreases, the algorithm becomes more selective, focusing on refining and improving the current solution.
 This process helps SA to potentially escape local minima and converge towards a global minimum.

 == The simulated annealing algorithm
 #gridx(